robincornett/display-featured-image-genesis/README.md

 * Built by [Robin Cornett](http://robincornett.com/)

 ## Changelog

+### 2.3.3 - 2015-09-08
+* bugfix: corrected logic on title/excerpt output for front/posts page
+* fix duplicate posts page title due to new function introduced in Genesis 2.2.1, for sites which support genesis-accessibility

 ### 2.3.2 - 2015-09-02
 * bugfix: invalid images on settings page are again set to most recent setting, rather than removed